briardew/codas/README.md

 1. Define your GEOS directory (```$GEOSDIR```).
 If you checked out and compiled the model following the instructions below, you can skip this step.
 Otherwise, for StratChem experiments, you can use
     ```
     setenv GEOSDIR /discover/nobackup/bweir/GEOS/bw_Icarus-3_2_p9_MEM_20-SLES12
     ```
     For carbon experiments, you can use
     ```
     setenv GEOSDIR /discover/nobackup/bweir/GEOS/bw_Heracles-5_4_p3_SLES12
     ```
     or any other existing code directory you have (must have the appropriate CoDAS hooks for applying increments).
+2. Define the **reference**